ABOUT USA PHYSIQUE

 What is a Diet Break?

-A Diet Break is exactly what it name implies, a break from dieting.
-It’s like an extended Refeed Day that usually last a week, but sometimes more based on individual circumstances.
+A Diet Break is exactly what its name implies, a break from dieting.
+It’s like an extended Refeed Day that usually lasts a week, but sometimes longer based on individual circumstances.
 During this time, calories are raised to your new maintenance levels.
-The goal of a Diet Break is not not see weight loss, but keep your weight steady during the length of the break.
+The goal of a Diet Break is not to see weight loss but to keep your weight steady during the length of the break.

 What is the benefit a Diet Break?

 There are many benefits of a Diet Break.
-It can give you a psychological break from dieting which in of itself has a host of benefits.
+It can give you a psychological break from dieting which in and of itself has a host of benefits.
 It will have a larger positive effect on your metabolism and hormone levels than a single refeed day and will improve performance in the gym for the length of time you are on the break.
-Interestingly enough, recent studies suggest that diet breaks not only have no negative effect on total weight loss, but may have increase weight loss once you return to normal dieting.
+Interestingly enough, recent studies suggest that diet breaks not only have no negative effect on total weight loss but may have increase of weight loss once you return to normal dieting.
 This phenomenon is most likely a result of a slight spike in your metabolism due to the break, and a psychological effect of being out of a deficit for a while.

 When should I take a Diet Break?

-Taking Diet Breaks depend on a number of factors such as the length of your prep, performance in the gym, the number of calories you are consuming, your weekly ROL (Rate of Loss), mental capacity, etc. So there is “one size fits all” here.
+Taking Diet Breaks depend on a number of factors such as the length of your prep, performance in the gym, the number of calories you are consuming, your weekly ROL (Rate of Loss), mental capacity, etc. So there is no “one size fits all” here.
 But, if you allow enough time in your Contest Prep, it would be advantageous to take diet breaks periodically during prep.
 Doing so can improve motivation and adherence to your Nutrition Plan.